TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.42.1

+Minor little bug fix.
+To complete this update simply copy over the file `code/app/Repositories/BaseRepositoryAbstract.php` to fix a bug when querying for null values.

 ## 0.42.0

-New endpoint, payment onwer relationship, and further entity improvements!
+New endpoint, payment owner relationship, and further entity improvements!

 * code/app/Contracts/Models/HasPaymentMethodsContract.php - This contract has been removed.
 * code/app/Contracts/Models/IsAnEntity.php - Folded HasPaymentMethodsContract functions into this contract.